fenago/rabbitmq-jupyterlab/Lab_7_learning.md

 based on your scenario would be using a custom backing store that allows you to store messages in a manner different from the default backing store that writes them to the disk.
 This can either improve or decrease the performance of your message broker.
-In [Chapter 10](https://subscription.packtpub.com/book/application_development/9781783984565/10){.link}, [*Internals*]{.emphasis} we will demonstrate how to write a RabbitMQ plugin that uses a custom database as a message store for RabbitMQ.
+In [Lab 10](https://subscription.packtpub.com/book/application_development/9781783984565/10){.link}, [*Internals*]{.emphasis} we will demonstrate how to write a RabbitMQ plugin that uses a custom database as a message store for RabbitMQ.